 You can do an internship in virtually any field, and it can be part-time, full-time, paid, or unpaid.
+Hampshire students do internships during the fall and spring semesters, as well as during winter and summer break.
 With approval from faculty, you may use an internship to fulfill your Community Engaged Learning (CEL-2) requirement.

-Part of a rewarding life is a career that fits our interests and passions.
+Part of a rewarding life is a career that fits your interests and passions.
 As a Hampshire student or alum, you have many skills that will help you achieve your dreams and make a valuable contribution to society.
 Even if you don't find your "dream job" right away, remember that every experience you have is an important step towards finding what fulfills you.
 The resources below will help you along your path.